vaibhavsri7985/Student-Performance-Indicator/README.md

 1. EDA.ipynb – Exploratory Data Analysis
 This notebook focuses on preparing and exploring the dataset:

-Handling missing values and data cleaning
+Checked missing values and data cleaning

 Summary statistics